SirDagen/php-beautiful-numbers/README.md

 *php-beautiful-numbers* is a rather small but useful class (< 15 kB with annotations).
 It handles numbers in a way that the output are pretty, easy human readable numbers.

-When initialising you specify at least the tongue you want to use it in, and maybe further options like accuracy etc. (see quick manual inside class file).
+When initialising you specify at least the tongue you want to use it in, and maybe further options like accuracy (see quick manual inside class file).

 ```php
 $bn = new bnformat\bnformat( ['lang'=>'de'] ); // set output to German